ros2/ros2_documentation/source/Tutorials/Actions/Writing-a-Cpp-Action-Server-Client.rst

 Summary
 -------

-In this tutorial, you put together an action server and action client, configured to exchange goals, feedback, and results.
+In this tutorial, you put together an action server and action client line by line, and configured them to exchange goals, feedback, and results.

 Next steps
 ----------